A Short History of Eastern Christianity

 Throughout the 13th and 14th centuries, contact was occasionally made between the Papacy and the Byzantine emperor, but there was no formal reunion.
 After the Great schism of the Western Church, Pope Eugene IV sent emissaries to Constantinople and in 1437 proposals for a Council were accepted.
 Because of the fear of plague, Eugene IV moved the Council to reconvene in Florence.

-The Council of Florence in 1437 was far from a success for it left a tragic legacy which has still not been resolved, although with the Second Vatican Council in 1965 Catholic Church committed itself to work for unity as well as allowing those Eastern churches in communion with the Pope of Rome to work to re-establish their eastern identity and links.
+The Council of Florence in 1437 was far from a success for it left a tragic legacy which has still not been resolved, although with the Second Vatican Council in 1965 Catholic Church committed itself to work for unity as well as encouraging those Eastern churches in communion with the Bishop of Rome to work to keep their traditions whole and entire and to re-establish their eastern identity and links.

 Today we can divide the Eastern Church into four main groupings: